Return to MAIN PAGE Subscriptions and Back Issues | MySpace

 SWEET MOVIE (1975).

-Dusan Makavejev is a certifiable madman.
-Once embraced by arthouse critics and best known for lobster epics like WR: MYSTERIES OF THE ORGANISM, this crazed Yugoslavian is the Eastern Bloc's answer to Jodorowsky, mixing lumbering politics with sexual silliness.
+Director Dusan Makavejev is a certifiable madman.
+Once embraced by arthouse critics and best known for WR: MYSTERIES OF THE ORGANISM and MONTENEGRO, this crazed Yugoslavian is the Eastern Bloc's answer to Jodorowsky, mixing lumbering politics with surreal sexual silliness.
 And while exiled in Canada, he cranked out this highly erotic, absurdist satire that celebrates sex, food and life in all its most deviant forms.
-When Dusan isn't sledgehammering us with revolutionary rhetoric about the fall of socialism (Zzzzz...), the good parts involve the perverse antics of lovely Carol Laure.
-From her marriage to Texas bazillionaire John Vernon and his gold-plated dick, sex so hot she and her partner need to be pried apart by doctors, and a steamy masturbation scene while coated in chocolate.
-Laced with piss, vomit and anti-social behavior, it doesn't make a lick of sense most of the time, but confirms Dusan's whacko status.
+When Dusan isn't sledgehammering us with revolutionary rhetoric about a Karl Marx-themed boat and the fall of socialism (Zzzzz...), the good parts involve the perverse antics of lovely Carol Laure as Miss Monde 1984.
+Her global search for pleasure takes her from a pageant to choose the most perfect virgin; marriage to a Texas bazillionaire named Mr. Dollars (John Vernon), who has a gold-plated dick; sex so hot that she and her new lover need to be pried apart by doctors; plus a an ultra-steamy, grand finale masturbation scene with Laure coated in chocolate.
+Laced with piss, vomit, anti-social behavior, and outlandish deviance, it doesn't make a lick of sense most of the time, but definitely confirms Dusan's whacko status.

 TOKYO DRIFTER [Tokyo Nagaremono] (1966).